ND-iTC/ND-iTC/README.md

-# New-iTC-website-template
+# NDiTC-website-documents
-Repository template for iTCs creating their github.io website
+Repository for the ND iTC github.io website.